MethodAtlas

 print(top_weights)

 2. Rotemberg weights.
 Report the top 5-10 industries by Rotemberg weight.
 Check whether these industries are plausibly exogenous.
-If one industry dominates, your results depend heavily on that industry.
+If one industry dominates the instrument, your results depend heavily on that industry.

 3. Balance checks.
 Under shares-based identification: regress shares on pre-period covariates.
 Under shocks-based identification: regress shocks on industry-level characteristics.